georgms/information-retrieval/sections/precision_recall.md

 ---
 # Precision & Recall

-* <!-- .element: class="fragment" --> Will never be 100% both, so:
+* &shy;<!-- .element: class="fragment" --> Will never be 100% both, so:
-* <!-- .element: class="fragment" --> Rank results according to relevance
+* &shy;<!-- .element: class="fragment" --> Rank results according to relevance

 Notes:
 * How to achieve 100% recall?
-* What could be criterias for ranking results?
+* What could be criteria for ranking results?